jeog/TOSDataBridge/README.md

 - **/sigs**

-    The detached signature for each binary; sha256 checksums for binaries, signatures, and the jeog.dev public key; **(master branch may or may not contain all, or any)**
+    The detached signature for each binary; sha256 checksums for binaries, signatures, and the jeog.dev public key; **(master branch may, or may not, contain all, or any)**

 - **/res**